-HOW SHALL WE PROCEED ?
+HOW SHALL WE PROCEED?

 Some of you already know of my fondness for what Francis Bacon said about the requisites of scholarship: reading makes us full, discourse makes us ready, and writing makes us accurate.
 This seminar will contain all three of these ingredients.
-You will certainly have lots to read.
+You will certainly have enough to read.
 I will provide you with notes on each of the topics listed above.
 I will have these notes for you before the time at which they are to be discussed in the seminar.
 My intention is to maximize the time we spend in discourse about these topics.
 Be prepared to answer questions about matters we will discuss and to bring in your own thoughts about these matters as a result of your experience and/or other reading.
+My major objective in this seminar is to draw ideas and questions out of you.
+Your dissertation research rests on original ideas you generate.
+I will have more to say about this process as we proceed.
+A further objective of this seminar is to assist you in your dissertation research by giving you lots of ideas to stimulate your imaginations.